Have you discussed with your GP, surgeon or physiotherapist if you are eligible for an Unloader One knee brace through the NHS?

 How do Unloader braces work?

 Unloader braces unload the affected, painful side of the knee using a 3-Point Leverage System and are proven to reduce pain and improve function.
-Some patients also report a reduction in pain medication.
+Some users also report a reduction in pain medication.
 The Unloader Hip brace is a unique approach to hip OA and proven to improve activities of daily living.
 Unloading can help to relieve the pain, allowing you to walk normally and more frequently.

 Do the Unloader braces come in different colours?